Updated on December 28th, 2023

 - Beekeeper isolation.

-In this article, we will go over each of these potential hazards and how to mitigate them.
+In this article, we discuss these potential beekeeping hazards and how to mitigate them.

 If you keep bees, you will get stung.
 For most people, the reactions to a sting are unpleasant and relatively short-lived.
 People react differently, and an individual’s response may vary with each sting.

-According to the U.S. Centers for Disease Control and Prevention, the United States average 62 annual deaths from hornet, wasp, and bee stings for the years 2000 – 2017.
+According to the U.S. Centers for Disease Control and Prevention, the United States averaged 62 annual deaths from hornet, wasp, and bee stings for the years 2000 – 2017.

 While you cannot wholly avoid the wrath of defensive bees, you can lower the odds of being stung.